Welcome To The Blue Ox Bakery!

 Under current conditions, the Blue Ox Bakery will be following state guidelines and CDC guidelines going forward, and will be handling all business dealings according to those current guidelines until further notice!
 We apologies for any inconveniance, however we must put the safety of the communities around us we work in as priority over personal, and individual comfort.
 As a business we choose Community Safety, and the safety of those we directly work with over profits.

-The Blue Ox Bakery Aspires to end hunger and poverty by closing the social inequality gaps in today’s society, by using food to help change the way people think about our history and the future ahead, and to make real time change through supporting organizing in our community to ensure all in our community have equal rights, equal justice, and are treated the same as everyone else without having to fear for their life. while working for social change we also choose to live and work in a truthful narrative of our community, not one that gives advantage to one group of people over another in working for positive change through the commonality of bread and baking in general, as well developing understanding that we are all the same, all you need is to be open to our similarities.
+The Blue Ox Bakery Aspires close the social inequality gaps in today’s society, by using food to help change the way people think about our history and the future ahead, and to make real time change through supporting organizing in our community to ensure all in our community have equal rights, equal justice, and are treated the same as everyone else without having to fear for their life. while working for social change we also choose to live and work in a truthful narrative of our community, not one that gives advantage to one group of people over another in working for positive change through the commonality of bread and baking in general, as well developing understanding that we are all the same, all you need is to be open to our similarities.

 WHAT IS A COMMUNITY SUPPORTED BAKERY?